symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-4. Sign and announce the transaction using Bob's account.
+4. Then, sign and announce the transaction with a cosignatory account.

 .. example-code::